How Were THC and CBD Discovered?

 Need help picking out a product?
 Then ask our friendly bud tenders!

-Whether you’re shopping in Seattle, Redmond, Everett or online, we’re here to help you find what you need, when you need it.
+Whether you’re shopping online or in Redmond, we’re here to help you find what you need, when you need it.